DevMountain/react-1-afternoon/README.md

 import React, { Component } from 'react';
 ```

 Now let's create a basic component that renders a `<p>` element that says "Hello World".
 We do this by saying `class TopicBrowser extends Component {}`.
-TopicBrowser is the name of the class, which can be anything you want, usually when dealing with classes it's common to see constructor camel case ( meaning the first letter is also captalized ).
-In React constructor camel case is required for the name of your class.
-If it is not constructor camel case the component will not mount or render in your application.
+TopicBrowser is the name of the class, which can be anything you want, usually when dealing with classes it's common to see pascal case ( meaning the first letter is also captalized ).
+In React pascal case is required for the name of your class.
+If it is not pascal case the component will not mount or render in your application.
 Since this component is going to browse our topics, I went with the class name of TopicBrowser.

 ```js
 class TopicBrowser extends Component {